Build Networks Every Day!

 Fortunately for him… through his son’s soccer, he knew a few couples and one of the mothers had a good position in the casino industry.
 She sent Jeff’s resume to a few of her contacts in the industry.
 Soon after, Jeff got a call from the Venetian Hotel to come in for an interview for a training position.
 (The Venetian is a higher-end property.)
 Jeff’s real passion is in training.
 My daughter and I were holding our breath.
 He ended up being there 90 minutes that first day-a good sign.

-A few days later, he got a call asking him to come back for another interview but this time he would have to give a 10 minute presentation on leadership and he had about 4 days to get ready.
+A few days later, he got a call asking him to come back for another interview but this time he would have to give a 10-minute presentation on leadership and he had about 4 days to get ready.
 He did and gave an awesome presentation.
 But no job offer.
 Then about 4 days later they contacted him to come back and give another presentation on the topic of his choice.
 He did and gave another awesome presentation.
 They thanked him and said, “We’ll be in touch.”

-In the meantime, my daughter was feeling the stress of not having 2 incomes and reality hit her for the first time in 32 years what is was like for someone to not have a job and the financial impact.
+In the meantime, my daughter was feeling the stress of not having 2 incomes and reality hit her for the first time in 32 years what it was like for someone to not have a job and the financial impact.
 But I encouraged her to stay strong.
 This was the only interview Jeff had been on and the only warm lead he had.
 If he did not get this job, then he had his work cut out for him which could take months.
 What about Jeff’s attitude during this time?
 He was always calm and upbeat.
 Days passed and not a word.
 We had thoughts of “What’s next if he does not get the job?
 He has no other leads.”
 Finally, last Thursday night he got the offer!

-The huge lesson here is: network, network and network.
+The huge lesson here is network, network, and network.
 Every single day we need to meet people, remember people we have met, reach out, join in, build rapport, expand our inner circle, and stretch out of our comfort zones.

 Here’s your motivator for this week: